dbt-labs/docs.getdbt.com/website/docs/community/resources/oss-expectations.md

 In our most critical repositories (such as `dbt-core`), our goal is to respond to new issues as soon as possible.
 This initial response will often be a short acknowledgement that the maintainers are aware of the issue, signalling our perception of its urgency.
 Depending on the nature of your issue, it might be well suited to an external contribution, from you or another community member.

-**What if I'm opening an issue in a different repository?** We have engineering teams dedicated to active maintainence of [`dbt-core`](https://github.com/dbt-labs/dbt-core) and its component libraries ([`dbt-common`](https://github.com/dbt-labs/dbt-common) + [`dbt-adapters`](https://github.com/dbt-labs/dbt-adapters)), as well as several platform-specific adapters ([`dbt-snowflake`](https://github.com/dbt-labs/dbt-snowflake), [`dbt-bigquery`](https://github.com/dbt-labs/dbt-bigquery), [`dbt-redshift`](https://github.com/dbt-labs/dbt-redshift), [`dbt-postgres`](https://github.com/dbt-labs/dbt-postgres)).
-We've open sourced a number of other software projects over the years, and the majority of them do not have the same activity or maintenance guarantees.
+**What if you're opening an issue in a different repository?** We have engineering teams dedicated to active maintenance of [`dbt-core`](https://github.com/dbt-labs/dbt-core) and its component libraries ([`dbt-common`](https://github.com/dbt-labs/dbt-common) + [`dbt-adapters`](https://github.com/dbt-labs/dbt-adapters)), as well as several platform-specific adapters ([`dbt-snowflake`](https://github.com/dbt-labs/dbt-snowflake), [`dbt-bigquery`](https://github.com/dbt-labs/dbt-bigquery), [`dbt-redshift`](https://github.com/dbt-labs/dbt-redshift), [`dbt-postgres`](https://github.com/dbt-labs/dbt-postgres)).
+We've open-sourced a number of other software projects over the years, and the majority of them do not have the same activity or maintenance guarantees.
 Check to see if other recent issues have responses, or when the last commit was added to the `main` branch.

-**I'm not sure about the status of my issue.** If your issue is in an actively maintained repo and has a `triage` label attached, we're aware it's something that needs a response.
+**You're not sure about the status of your issue.** If your issue is in an actively maintained repo and has a `triage` label attached, we're aware it's something that needs a response.
 If the issue has been triaged, but not prioritized, this could mean:
 - The intended scope or user experience of a proposed feature requires further refinement from a maintainer
 - We believe the required code change is too tricky for an external contributor